douglasjs/paitingDemo/README.md

 # Paitings Products Sales Online

-This project is to demo a online sale website using Angular.
+This project is to demo an online sale website using Angular.

 ## Version Info